-The scale and features of the cryogenics system for the ILC are expected to be similar to the LHC accelerator cryogenics system, which also operates at 2 K. Figure 16 shows the conceptual diagram for the ILC cryogenis.
-The conceptual design for this system is in progress [39], and a design pressure of 2 bar was adapted recently for the cavity and cryomodule cryogenic system.
+The scale and feature of the cryogenic system for the ILC are expected to be similar to the LHC accelerator cryogenics system, which also operates at 2 K. Fig. 17 shows the conceptual diagram for the ILC cryogenis.
+The conceptual design for this system is in progress [40], and a design pressure of 2 bar was adapted recently for the cavity, cryomodule and cryogenic system.
 Further system engineering will be carried out to determine the most cost effective design in view of both construction and long-term operation, in reference to the extensive experience at CERN-LHC.

-Fig. 16.
+Fig. 17.
 Conceptual diagram for the ILC cryogenics.

-G. High level RF system and R&D
+G. High Level RF System and R&D

-A cost effective RF power source is a major focus of ILC R&D. The current existing klystron/modulator technology is likely to be updated by using Marx generator technology [40].
-Figure 13 shows the Marx generator currently under development.
-A cost effective RF power distribution (wave guide) system is also a major topic for ILC engineering and R&D [41].
+A cost effective RF power source system (High Level RF: HLRF) is a major focus of the ILC engineering and R&D. The current existing modulator/klystron technology is likely to be updated by using Marx generator technology [41].
+A cost effective RF power distribution (wave guide) system is also a major topic [42].